igorkll/syslbuild/gnuboxmaker_readme.md

 * init - It plays the sound as early as possible. almost immediately after downloading the audio driver. ideal for devices without a screen like Bluetooth speakers.
 * logo - It plays a sound when the load logo appears.
 It ONLY works with "boot_splash" enabled AND DOES NOT WORK on devices without a screen.

+## how self-update works
+The update itself allows you to update the device's firmware automatically using the same .img image that gnubox maker exports
+in order for the self-update function to be available to you, make sure that the "allow_updatescript" flag is set in the project configuration
+to start the self-update, you need to call the /self_update.sh script with root rights and pass him the path to the .img file

 ## args
 * you can pass the path to the *.gnb file to gnubox maker and the build will happen automatically after which the program will terminate.
 The GUI will not appear